 All items must conform to the packaging requirements of Canada Post, and must not contain dangerous or prohibited materials.
 Items that are improperly packaged, labelled or that lack proper documentation may be subject to delay or may be refused and returned at the customer’s expense.

-Customers who deposit unpackaged items (i.e. pails, tires, etc.) must pay an Unpackaged Items Surcharge.
+Customers who deposit unpackaged items (not of a size or shape suitable for wrapping such as, pails, tires, etc.) must pay an Unpackaged Items Surcharge.

 The Oversize Surcharge and Unpackaged Items Surcharge are never combined.
 If a customer pays the Unpackaged Items Surcharge, then the Oversize Surcharge is waived and vice versa.

 A surcharge will be applied to mailing tubes that are cylindrical in shape.

 A surcharge will be applied to all unpackaged items.
 An item is considered unpackaged if, but not limited to the following: